 - 13. Students are responsible to ensure that gambling does not occur on Madison College property or at Madison College-sponsored activities. - 14.
 Students are responsible to comply with all reasonable verbal and written instructions and/or directives from authorized Madison College personnel. - 15.
 Students are responsible to take no action, which could be defined as discrimination.
 Discrimination is defined as: an unfairness or prejudice based on a person's age, race, creed/religion, color, disability, marital status, sex, national origin, ancestry, sexual orientation, gender identity/expression, conviction record, parental status or pregnancy or protected veteran status in its educational programs, admissions, activities, or employment practices.
-See our Harassment and Discrimination Policy. - 16.
+See our Equal Opportunity and Nondiscrimination Policy - 16.
 Students are responsible to take no action, which could be defined as harassment.
 Harassment is defined as: unwanted, deliberate, or repeated unsolicited comments, slurs, demeaning references, gestures, graphic materials, physical contacts, solicitation of favors, advances, or other adverse treatment.
-See our Harassment and Discrimination Policy. - 17.
+See our Equal Opportunity and Nondiscrimination Policy. - 17.
 Students who are members of formally recognized college clubs and organizations, which receive segregated funds through the Student Activities Board, are responsible to conduct themselves within the charters, constitutions, and guidelines of those organizations and of the Student Activities Board. - 18.
 Students are responsible to be appropriately clothed and to wear shoes/sandals and shirts in/on Madison College facilities for safety and health reasons. - 19.
 Students are responsible to ensure that smoking or the use of tobacco products or electronic tobacco product substitutes does not occur within any Madison College facility, or designated campus tobacco-free areas.
 Note all district facilities are designated as tobacco-free areas. - 20.
 Students who wish to circulate petitions are responsible to obtain a facility permit from the Department of Facilities. - 21.
 Students are responsible to refrain from using bicycles, skateboards, rollerblades, and hoverboards within Madison College facilities, or as posted on the grounds of district owned or leased property. - 22.
 Students are responsible to conduct themselves appropriately when utilizing college-owned computer equipment and to follow the Student Computer Systems Acceptable Use Guidelines. - 23.
 Students are responsible to comply with copyright law, which protects written works, recorded works, computer programs and other forms of expression.
 Copyright law generally prohibits the duplication of copyrighted works without the permission of the copyright owner, but there are important exceptions that permit copying for some educational purposes.

-Certain academic programs, such as the Criminal Justice-Law Enforcement Program and some Health Sciences programs, require students to comply with additional standards.
+The Radiography program requires students to comply with additional standards.
 Copies of these policies are available from instructors and from the dean/chairperson upon request.
 Students failing to recognize these standards may be withdrawn from one or more classes in the program at any time and/or be subject to other disciplinary action.